Hampshire 2017Read more about Hampshire 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Hampshire Constabulary below, or watch the video.
+Read my assessment of Hampshire Constabulary below.

 I am very pleased with the performance of Hampshire Constabulary in keeping people safe and reducing crime, particularly for the action it has taken to address the areas for improvement identified in previous inspections.